punk-security/dnsReaper/README.md

   --do-domains DO_DOMAINS
                         Optional

+file:
+  Read domains from a file (or folder of files), one per line

+  --filename FILENAME   Required

 projectdiscovery:
-  Scan multiple domains by fetching them from Project Discovery
+  Scan multiple domains by fetching them from ProjectDiscovery

   --pd-api-key PD_API_KEY
                         Required
   --pd-domains PD_DOMAINS
                         Required

-file:
-  Read domains from a file (or folder of files), one per line
+securitytrails:
+  Scan multiple domains by fetching them from Security Trails

+  --st-api-key ST_API_KEY
+                        Required
+  --st-domains ST_DOMAINS
-  --filename FILENAME   Required
+                        Required

 single:
   Scan a single domain by providing a domain on the commandline